TEAMMATES/gsoc-2018/Nidhi_Gupta/progress.md

 I utilised this time to try improve my code.
 I really enjoyed testing the new feature and I am looking forward to getting this PR merged by next week.

 Week 4 Plan:
-- [ ] Finish any remaining work from week 1-3
+- [x] Finish any remaining work from week 1-3
 - [ ] Fix issues after code review

+Works
+- Opened new issue and PR [Instructor: comment on responses: support entering comments for each response from view GQR #8872](https://github.com/TEAMMATES/teammates/pull/8897)

+Retrospect on Week 4:
+Code review couldn't be done in this week so I worked upon feature to support entering comments for each response from view Giver-Question-Recipient which was to be done in Week 10.
+It is almost done.
+Adding tests is remaining.

 Week 5 Plan:
 - [ ] Implement the ability for respondents to add comments for numerical-scale questions